jlchan/jlchan.github.io/_pages/research.md

 The use of unstructured meshes with finite element methods enables simulations of physical phenomena on complex geometries.
 However, not all meshes are equivalent.
 For example, while tetrahedral mesh generation tends to be more geometrically flexible, the use of hexahedral meshes can improve the efficiency of simulations by, for example, exposing a tensor product structure over each element.
 Hybrid meshes, which contain both hexahedral and tetrahedral elements, as well as transitional prismatic and pyramidal elements, make it possible to harness the advantages of both hexahedral and tetrahedral element types.

 While it is generally straightforward to construct high order finite element spaces on hexahedral, tetrahedral, and prismatic elements, constructing high order finite elements on pyramids poses more of a challenge.
-We have extended several aspects of high order tetrahedral finite elements to pyramids, enabling the efficient GPU-accelerated simulations on hybrid meshes.
+We have extended several aspects of high order tetrahedral finite elements to pyramids.
+Combined with discretely energy stable DG formulations for wave propagation problems, these tools have enabled robust, efficient, and accurate GPU-accelerated simulations on unstructured hybrid meshes.

 ### Selected relevant papers: